Dates

 Location

-Join a behind-the-scenes Curator Talk at JAPAN HOUSE Los Angeles Salon, where exhibition producer and director with the Takenaka Carpentry Tools Museum in Kobe, Marcelo Nishiyama, will delve into the philosophy and techniques central to Japanese carpentry, exploring its deep connections to nature and spirituality.
+A behind-the-scenes Curator Talk at JAPAN HOUSE Los Angeles Salon, where exhibition producer and director with the Takenaka Carpentry Tools Museum in Kobe, Marcelo Nishiyama, delved into the philosophy and techniques central to Japanese carpentry, exploring its deep connections to nature and spirituality.

 Topic-Related Reading